 Do you think if you simply knew more about how to identify the stories that reporters and media outlets are looking for, you might gain some new business, customers, and have people checking out just what you're all about?

 Do you believe that if you were just able to get some spotlight on what you're doing, your business would boom, and you might be able to take that Bali trip you've always wanted?

-But it takes time, resources, and inside knowledge that PR agencies make you believe you don't have.
+But it takes time, resources, and inside knowledge that PR and marketing agencies make you believe you don't have.
 The typical PR contract starts out around $5,000, and often goes into five digits within six months.
 Because of this, 98% of companies simply just can't afford to even entertain the idea of doing PR.
 It doesn't have to be so difficult...
 And it doesn't have to be so expensive.

 First, and foremost, attaining publicity is about building credibility...

 It's about getting people and organizations of influence to say good things about you, and more frequently.
 Having a positive and prominent presence attracts new customers, and gives existing customers more reasons to stay.